-Available to retailers nationwide from spring next year, the lattes feature a blend of 100% Arabica coffee beans mixed with plant based ingredients to create a smooth drink that is also a source of calcium.
+Available to c-store retailers nationwide from February next year, the lattes feature a blend of 100% Arabica coffee beans mixed with plant based ingredients to create a smooth drink that is also a source of calcium.

 Commenting on the innovation, Neil Stephens, head of the Nescafé business in the UK and Ireland, said: “Our new premium Nescafé Gold frothy coffees bring the plant-based, non-dairy trend out of the coffee shop and into the home.
 The three delicious flavours, oat, almond and coconut are also vegan friendly as well as being a source of calcium.